0xExeggutor/celo-donation-react/README.md

 # Donation for all

-This dapps allow anyone to start their own donation campaign in cUSD.
+Donation for all is a dapps that allow anyone to start their own donation campaign in cUSD.
+This project is inspired by all the flooding recently happened in my country.
 This allows anyone that is need of fund to ask for help.
-They can also like or unlike the donation campaigns to get it back later.
-There is not limit so the owner of the campaign and complete and claim the funds anytime they needed to.
+They can also like the donation campaigns to get it back later.
+There is no time limit so the owner of the campaign and complete and claim the funds anytime they needed to.
 The live demo is on [here](https://hungry-feynman-002838.netlify.app/).

 ## Available Scripts